Salem Township, Tuscarawas County, Ohio

 Salem Township is one of the twenty-two townships of Tuscarawas County, Ohio, United States.
-The 2000 census found 1,673 people in the township, 1,121 of whom lived in the unincorporated portions of the township.
+The 2020 census found 1,584 people in the township.

 History

 Salem Township derives its name from the town of the same name mentioned in the Bible.
 The settlement of Salem, among the first in the Northwest Territory, was founded by a group of Moravian Christians, both European and Native American (Christian Munsee and Christian Mohican), led by the Christian missionary John Heckewelder.

 It is one of fourteen Salem Townships statewide.

 Geography

 Located in the southwestern part of the county, it borders the following townships: